flightstats/hub/README.md

 **Replication Details**

 * Modifications to existing replication configuration take effect immediately.
-* If you are replicating into HubB from HubA, and you are **also** inserting data into HubB, you will get undefined results.
-Don't do that.
+* If you are replicating a channel into HubB from HubA, and you will be prevnted from inserting data into that channel on HubB.
 * `excludeExcept` means "Exclude all of the channels, Except the ones specified".
 * `historicalDays` tells the replicator how far back in time to start.
 Zero (the default) means "only get new values".
 * If http://hub.other/channel/stumptown `ttlDays` is 10, and `historicalDays` is 5, only items from the last 5 days will be replicated.